Veittech/UnigramAds/README.md

 Depending on the selected network, you need to create an account there beforehand and add an **EXISTING APPLICATION** under telegram.
 Then you need to go through manual moderation there to start showing real ads in your mini app.

- P.S.: [in AdsGram](https://docs.adsgram.ai/publisher/getting-started) you can't use ad blocks until your app is tested, but [AdSonar](https://docs.adsonar.co/pages/en/integration-guide/introduction) has a test mode.
+ P.S.: [in AdsGram](https://docs.adsgram.ai/publisher/getting-started) you can't use ad blocks until your app is moderated, but [AdSonar](https://docs.adsonar.co/pages/en/integration-guide/introduction) has a test mode.

 The `.WithAdNetwork` method specifies the desired ad network that is needed to initialize and display ads through it - `AdsGram` or `AdSonar` are available in this listing **MOMENT OF VERSION 1.0.1**.
 Yes, in the current version of the SDK, you can initialize **ONLY 1 ADVERTISING NETWORK** and then use it.
 In future updates I will expand the functionality to allow you to control the display of ads through the selected network.